kickaha2019/articles/Diary/2006/new_zealand/dunedin/index.md

 Saw Dunedin in South Island, birding in local area, did Yellow Eye penguin colony, and Monarch cruise at Taiaroa Head for Royal Albatross.

-Dire start to my Odyssey – couldn't sleep last night –B ruce ensured I was up and we got to the airport in time for me to join a chaotic queue of queues.
+Dire start to my Odyssey – couldn't sleep last night – Bruce ensured I was up and we got to the airport in time for me to join a chaotic queue of queues.
 Checking in was a nightmare, and then there was another massive queue to get through security.
 And I only got on the plane as they said final boarding – and I wasn't the last!
 Met up with Wynston Cooper (ex POC person) fine I had a good day birding and being around Dunedin.